UQ-RCC/ansible-swarm-clowder/README.md

 ## Set target environment

-To change the target environment for deployment steps
+To change the target environment for deployment steps (requires soft-links to inventory.yml and secrets.yml)

 * For production deployments use